 The Kitchen goes through an exhaustive process to guarantee the finest subtitling projects possible.
 When we receive your materials, we do a first QC, to discover any possible technical deficiencies.
 Once approved, your material is digitized and stored on our servers.

-We then create an “as recorded”, subtitling template with timecodes.
-While this is being prepared, our language services department is searching through our global database of hundreds of translators, seeking the best suited talent for your subtitling project.
+We then create an “as recorded”, subtitling template with time codes.
+While this is being prepared, our language services department is searching through our global database of hundreds of translators, seeking the best-suited talent for your subtitling project in any required language.

 Once completed in territory, the translated subtitle files go through a rigorous quality control process and are then e-mailed back to The Kitchen's main facilities where the subtitling process is completed.
 Subtitles are burned-in to subtitled sub masters, or files are created for virtual subtitles used in DVD authoring, or other broadcast systems.